sensible-hq/sensible-docs/readme-sync/v0/document-type-classification/1000 - classify.md

 1. Classify a document by its similarity to each document type you define in your Sensible account.

 2. Classify a document by its subtype during the extraction workflow.
 By default, Sensible performs this step automatically.
+For more information, see [Devops platform](doc:devops-platform).

 This topic covers classifying a document by its type.